altanner/graphical-data-apps/site-build/content/posts/01requirements.md

 ---
 title: "‣ Requirements"
-subtitle: "What you need, both in terms of coding experience, and your coding environment."
+subtitle: "What we recommend, both in terms of coding experience, and your coding environment."

 date: 2022-09-11T00:00:00+01:00